Rush Limbaugh here on the cutting edge of societal evolution, your bulwark.

 You better not criticize Obama.

-You better sign on to Amnesty and sign on to all this other stuff.
+You better sign on to amnesty and sign on to all this other stuff.

-It's just it's it's it's absolutely ridiculous.
+It's just, it's absolutely ridiculous.

 These Democrats are pure partisans.

-There's not an ounce of principle in them, as the dingy Harry quote proves.
+There's not an ounce of principle in them, as the Dingy Harry quote proves.

 And Obama said much the same thing when he voted against raising the debt limit in 2006.